MarisaNicoleSloan/career-portfolio/url-routes-page-categories/README.md

 GraphQL played a crucial role in this process by providing the necessary data to populate content pages for insurance offerings, treatment services, and therapies offered by medical facilities.
 When a user accessed a particular URL, GraphQL queries were executed to fetch the relevant content for that category.
 This seamless integration ensured that the content remained up-to-date and accurate.

-These routes were achieved for 3 categories, each critical decision points in users seeking treatment for addiction or mental health issues.
+These routes were achieved for 3 categories (insurance, treatment therapies, and treatment services), each critical decision points in users seeking treatment for addiction or mental health issues.

 This is the final presentation of the insurance route.
 <img src="https://i.imgur.com/OJd1ebt.png">